-Trump says an indictment would not end presidential campaign

-“Absolutely, I wouldn’t even think about leaving,” Trump told reporters ahead of a speech at the annual Conservative Political Action Conference.

-Trump is under investigation by prosecutors probing his efforts to overturn the results of the 2020 election as well as his handling of classified documents, among other issues.
+Trump pitches a sequel, but shies away from attacking rivals

+OXON HILL, Md.
+(AP) — Former President Donald Trump cast himself Saturday as the only Republican candidate who can build on his White House legacy but shied away from directly critiquing his potential rivals, including Florida Gov. Ron DeSantis.

-Trump delivered the conference’s headlining speech Saturday night, telling a cheering crowd of supporters that he was engaged in his “final battle” as he tries to return to the White House.
+Trump, giving the headlining address at the annual Conservative Political Action Conference, told a cheering crowd of supporters that he was engaged in his “final battle” as he tries to return to the White House.

 “We are going to finish what we started,” he said.
 “We’re going to complete the mission.
 We’re going to see this battle through to ultimate victory.”

+Though DeSantis, seen as Trump’s biggest potential rival, is frequently a subject of name-calling and other attacks in Trump’s social media posts and in interviews, he wasn’t mentioned directly in Trump’s address before conservative activists, who earlier in the day applauded when an old video clip of the Florida governor was shown in a montage.

-While CPAC was once a must-stop for candidates mulling Republican presidential runs, Florida Gov. Ron DeSantis, who is seen as a top potential Trump challenger, and other major likely contenders have skipped this year’s gathering amid scandal and as the group has increasingly become aligned with Trump.
+While CPAC was once a must-stop for candidates mulling Republican presidential runs, DeSantis and other major likely contenders skipped this year’s gathering amid scandal and as the group has increasingly become aligned with Trump.

 The former president’s enduring popularity with this segment of voters was on display throughout the conference this week.
 Some attendees wore Trump-themed outfits, with “MAGA” hats and sequined jackets.
 Potential and declared candidates not named Trump received only tepid applause.